Latest from The Casuals Directory

 Shop Sale → New In — April 2026Italia 60s, LA Trainer OG, Samba 62, Handball Spezial and more.
 Fresh drops from top UK stockists.

-View Deals → Long Read — 13 MinThe complete history of football casuals — from Liverpool terraces to Stone Island, Perry Boys and the brands that defined a generation.
+See New Arrivals → Long Read — 13 MinThe complete history of football casuals — from Liverpool terraces to Stone Island, Perry Boys and the brands that defined a generation.

-Football casual wear is defined by its key pieces: the Sergio Tacchini track top worn to European away days; the Fila polo smuggled back from Italian grounds; the Aquascutum check scarf that became a dresser's calling card.
-Today, terrace casual clothing is enjoying a genuine resurgence — and a new generation of fans is discovering the heritage brands and authentic styles that defined it.
-Whether you're heading to a match or just want to wear something with real cultural weight, football casual clothing speaks for itself.
+True football casuals clothing has always been about key pieces with cultural weight: the Sergio Tacchini track top worn to European away days; the Fila polo smuggled back from Italian grounds; the Aquascutum check scarf that became a dresser's calling card.
+Today, football casuals are enjoying a genuine resurgence — a new generation discovering the heritage brands and authentic styles that defined the movement.

 For advertising or general enquiries contact us at info@thecasualsdirectory.com.

 The terms are often used interchangeably.
-Terrace wear refers to clothing worn on the football terraces, while football casual clothing specifically references the casual subculture and its associated style.
+Terrace wear refers to clothing worn on the football terraces, while football casuals clothing specifically references the casual subculture and its associated style.
 Both describe the same heritage aesthetic rooted in 80s British football culture.

-Yes — football casual clothing has seen a major revival.
+Yes — football casuals clothing has seen a major revival.
 Driven by nostalgia, cultural interest in British subcultures, and the continued relevance of the original brands, terrace fashion is more popular than ever.
 TV shows, films and music have all contributed to renewed interest in the look.